Updated: Nov 24, 2021

-When dealing with any potential viral threat, there are a number of very important things to consider.
-I believe in order to understand and formulate a proper plan of attack for a viral invader, we must first understand a few specific things about our immune system, and how it actually functions in the body.
+Viral threats and how to deal with them in the body has become a topic of discussion in almost every arena the past nearly two years now, and when it comes to this topic there are a number of very important things to consider.
+In this article I will be discussing the in’s and outs of developing a viral protocol for you and your family.
+I believe in order to understand and formulate a proper plan of attack for a viral invader of any type, we must first understand a few specific things about our immune system, it’s parts, and how it actually functions in the body.

-The other part of the immune system, the “acquired immune system” is made of cells and antibodies that are primed and ready to fight infections in the body.
-These cells are primed and ready because of our past exposure and experience with these particular bacteria, viruses, etc. The body has “learned” how to fight and best deal with them, and keeps an army of antibodies in reserve in case exposure occurs again.
-This part of our immune system allows the body to “learn” how to respond to the invasion, and prevent future infections, or at least those infections will most often be milder in nature due to the quick, pre-programmed responses these fighter antibodies have in our bloodstream.
-Vaccines also activate the acquired immune system, with the desired outcome being that the body learns about these viruses and develops antibodies in response to them which can then be used at a later date if the person is again exposed to that same germ, virus, disease, etc. Whether or not vaccines are actually effective is a story for another day, but they at least attempt to act on the acquired immune system to prevent future infections.
+The second part of the immune system is the “acquired immune system.”
+The acquired immune system is made of cells and antibodies that are primed, ready and waiting to fight infections in the body.
+These cells are primed and ready as a direct result of our past exposure and experiences with these particular bacteria, viruses, etc. As a result of these past experiences the body has learned how to fight and best deal with them, and keeps an army of antibodies (the bodies equivalent of highly trained special ops fighters) in reserve in case exposure ever occurs again.
+This second part of our immune system allows the body to “learn” how to respond to an invasion, and remember what worked and didn’t in the past and use that information to prevent future infections, or at least help those future infections be milder in nature due to the quick, pre-programmed responses these fighter antibodies have in our bloodstream.

-So to summarize in simple terms: the acquired immune system is developed when the body is exposed to a virus, bacteria, etc., the body learns how to fight it off, and then uses that experience to make those specific fighter cells for that specific infection, and the body then makes extra fighter cells to keep in reserve in case this same disease comes back around, and it also stores that “recipe” so to speak for the fighter cells so that it can make more later if exposed again.
+So to summarize: the acquired immune system is developed when the body is exposed to a virus, bacteria, etc., the body learns how to fight it off, and then uses that experience to make those specific fighter cells for that specific infection.
+The body then makes extra fighter cells to keep in reserve in case this same disease or viral variant comes back around, and it also stores the “recipe” so to speak for the fighter cells so that it can make more later if exposed again.
 It is truly a brilliant system!

-For viruses like the Covid-19 or Corronavirus as it is being called, the body is not using the acquired immune system, because this is a new, man-made virus that the populations have not previously been exposed to.
+For viruses like the Covid-19 or the “Corronavirus" as it is being called, until a person has become ill with the virus at least once, the body is not using the acquired immune system to avoid or fight it off.
+This is because we know Covid-19 is one of the following:

 Natural Killer Cells are a type of lymphocyte, meaning they are lymphatic cells or white blood cells, and as their name would imply, they are trained killer cells.
 These cells are programmed specifically to hunt and destroy human cells that have been infected with a foreign pathogen.
 They play a huge role in preventing infections and all kinds of diseases, as well as being largely responsible for the prevention of tumors.